Paramount Pictures/Walt Disney Productions

 That’s not much of a plot but then again how much of a plot do you actually need?
 The real fun of watching the movie comes from the extraordinary sets and performances.
 An entire town was actually built on the island of Malta and it still exists today as a tourist attraction/theme park http://www.popeyemalta.com/ so the town of Sweethaven has a solidity that you don’t normally see in other movies of this type.
 Sweethaven doesn’t look like a movie set on screen.
 It looks like a real town.

 Robin Williams and Shelly Duvall do such a great job of bringing Popeye and Olive Oyl to life it’s scary.
 Shelly Duvall in particular does an amazing job of giving Olive an incredibly unique gangly body language.
-Robin Williams has Popeye’s well known mutterspeak and hilariously mangled mispronunciations down so well that if you decide to watch this I’d advise you to turn up your TV’s volume a couple of notches higher than usual or you’ll miss half of Popeye’s best lines.
+Robin Williams has Popeye’s well known mutterspeak and hilariously mangled mispronunciations down so well that if you decide to watch this I’d advise you to turn up your TV’s volume a couple of notches higher than usual or turn on the closed captioning or you’ll miss half of Popeye’s best lines.
 But it’s the little things in this movie I find amusing.
 Such as Cole Oyl’s constantly insisting that everybody owes him an apology.
 Or the way Olive holds her head and the look on her face when she answers other characters.
 Or the character of Roughhouse who would seem to be a pretty tough guy in his own right as there’s a couple of scenes where Bluto intimidates the citizens of Sweethaven but actually goes around Roughhouse or ignores him totally.
 And Ray Walston is always a joy in anything he does.
 Look closely at the gang of toughs Popeye has a brawl with in Roughhouse’s Café and you’ll see one of ‘em is Dennis Franz.

 And for somebody like me who really only knows Popeye from the cartoons I was amazed at how many supporting characters there actually are in his universe.
 I’m only familiar with Popeye, Olive, Bluto, Swee’pea and the Jeep and until I saw this movie and did a little research I had no idea all of those other characters existed.
 And they are some characters indeed.
 POPEYE benefits from some of Robert Altman’s signature directorial traits such as overlapping dialog and there’s always something going on in the background.
 The characters aren’t just standing around to give the scene window dressing.
 A lot of times they’re not even reacting to what the main characters are doing.
 They’re going about their own business, doing something totally unrelated to what the main characters are doing.
 In other words, living their own lives.